Testing for MTHFR Mutations

 Get plenty of B vitamins naturally through your diet.
 The highest folate-rich foods include asparagus, romaine lettuce, broccoli, avocado, and dark, leafy greens such as spinach and kale.
 Foods high in B6 include poultry, seafood, bananas, and leafy green vegetables.
 Add more vitamin B12 to your diet with fish, poultry, and meat.

-However, if you have two mutations like me, diet alone may not get you enough B vitamins to methylate optimally, and you may want to consider supplementing with Methylation Support®.
+However, if an MTHFR test has revealed that you have two mutations like me, diet alone may not get you enough B vitamins to methylate optimally, and you may want to consider supplementing with Methylation Support®.

 4. Reduce Your Toxic Burden